franciscrot/dhcc-toolkit/content/toolkit/project-planning.md

 decisions.
 We are also mindful that researchers may wish to "play it safe" and not risk a bid by including climate justice-oriented practice that may be new to them.
 However, the [scientific advice is clear](https://www.ipcc.ch/2022/04/04/ipcc-ar6-wgiii-pressrelease/) that there is an imperative to act immediately.

-We hope this short guide will enable researchers to be bold in interpreting the DMP guidance, rather than seeing climate justice-oriented actions as another box to tick.
+We hope these recommendations will enable researchers to be bold in interpreting the DMP guidance, rather than seeing climate justice-oriented actions as another box to tick.
 Climate justice-oriented data management practices can be threaded through the research programmes of all researchers applying for UKRI funding.
 There is nothing stopping us apart from developing our knowledge so we can define the appropriate actions to take.

 {{< hint warning >}}
 **Suggested DMP Citation:** Researchers who have referred to this guidance in developing a DMP may optionally include wording such as, *"This DMP is aligned with Digital Humanities Climate Coalition's 2022 recommendations on data management and climate justice."*